lucasromerodb/google-realtime-app/README.md

 - Save and complete the auth.

 Now, when you edit the Google Sheet file, the Apps Script runs and update the Firebase Realtime Database, then thanks to the RXJS Observables, we can "observe" the database changes and fetch those values whose will show in the front in real time, without reload the page.

+---

+💖 Thank you for reaching the end.
+I wish it had been helpful.
+Give the repository a star if you liked it.
+Keep learning!

+Lucas Romero Di Benedetto